averyngo34/nutrition-label-reg-app/README.md

 5. Verify in browser at https://sicc-ajm-project4.azurewebsites.net/summary

-## Known Issues
+## Notes

-* !!!
-If you add new dependencies, make sure to update the requirements.txt, because this is required to deploy it to Azure.
+* If you add new dependencies, make sure to update the requirements.txt, because this is required to deploy it to Azure.
 * Do not allow `pkg_resources==0.0.0` in requirements.txt.
 * cURL POST to Azure must be `https://` and not `http://`.